 in Consul's configuration.

-There are two ways to interact with the Consul KV store: the HTTP API and the CLI.
+There are two ways to interact with the Consul KV store: the Consul CLI and UI.
 In this tutorial, you will use the CLI.
-See the HTTP API documentation to learn how applications and services can interact with Consul KV.

 First, insert or "put" some values into the KV store with the

 consul kv put

 command.
 The first entry after the command is the key, and the second entry is

 $ consul kv put redis/config/minconns 1 Success!
 Data written to: redis/config/minconns

 $ consul kv put redis/config/maxconns 25 Success!
 Data written to: redis/config/maxconns

 Notice that with the key entered below ("redis/config/users/admin"), you set

 flags value of 42.
 Keys support setting a 64-bit integer flag value that